-PANTONE just released their Color Of The Year – Bleached Coral – and this time around it’s making quite the statement.
-With 2020 just 6 months away, it is making society even more aware of time, what that means for us individually and in relationship to our planet.
+As we get closer and closer to 2020, we think it is important to start thinking about the PANTONE Color Of The Year – Bleached Coral.
+Making quite the statement, how will you embrace this shade?
+With 2020 just over 1 month away, we're realizing society is becoming even more aware of time, what this hue means for us individually and in relationship to our planet.

 2019 was about celebrating Coral Reefs and with the 2020 Pantone Color Of The Year, they are bringing awareness to Coral Bleaching.
 They named the slightly blue off white color this season – Coral Bleaching – which is actually taking place at an alarming rate due to the rise in water temperatures.
 With widespread awareness for places like The Great Barrier Reef (which is dying off at an alarming rate), it is important to realize that coral is dying off all over the world as well.